Posted by Brigham and Women's Hospital August 8, 2013

 In response to the shift toward patient-centered care, the Biomedical Research Institute at BWH recently established the Patient-Centered Comparative Effectiveness Research Center (PCERC).
 Patient-centered outcomes research, also known as “comparative effectiveness research,” focuses on identifying which of the existing treatment options will work best for patients.
 Studying the effectiveness of these treatment options (medical devices, surgeries, medications, etc.), researchers can determine which may most benefit patients and which may pose the most risk.
 By publishing the results of these studies, researchers hope patients, caregivers and their physicians will have the necessary information to make better-informed health care decisions that take into account patient preferences.

 “Patients and their health issues motivate the research community to find optimal treatments.
-Patient-centered outcomes research puts the patient ‘front and center’ to ensure that their questions are answered,” says Dr. Dan Solomon, BWH Chief of Clinical Sciences, Department of Rheumatology, and Co-director for the PCERC.
+Patient-centered outcomes research puts the patient ‘front and center’ to ensure that their questions are answered,” says Dr. Daniel Solomon.

 But patient-centered care can’t happen without patients.
 It relies on good two-way communication.
 When visiting with your physician, make sure to ask questions, listen, and communicate what’s important to you.